FdelMazo/frux-mobile/README.md

 ![](docs/expo.png)

-If you prefer to use the latest build in APK form, just go over to the [Github Actions tab](https://github.com/FdelMazo/frux-mobile/actions) of this repo and click on the latest workflow run.
-In there you'll see the different build steps of the app, and on the last line of the build command you'll find the link to download the latest APK.
+If you prefer to use the latest build in APK form, just go over to the [releases page](https://github.com/FdelMazo/frux-mobile/actions)!

 Even though this app is only developed for Android devices, Expo makes it pretty easy to port it to iOS too.
 If you are feeling risky, feel free to try it out on an iOS device with the Expo Go client installed.